1. Know who to avoid

 - Justice Travel is a social impact travel company that works in partnership with human rights defenders, community leaders and journalists.
 They are currently developing a range of projects in Sri Lanka.

 - There are a wide variety of organisations that offer volunteer placements in Sri Lanka, including on issues related to human rights and in aid of war-affected communities.
-Examples of these include Comdu.it, the UK-Sri Lanka Trauma Group, and SLV.Global, to name but a few.
+Examples of these include Comdu.it, and the UK-Sri Lanka Trauma Group.

 - Finally, some organisations sometimes offer homestays with human rights defenders.
 These can offer a way of seeing what the country is really like, as well as (depending on the circumstances) providing the individual in question with a degree of protection.
 It’s not for everyone, but if you are interested please get in touch with us.